 This below part of the trek, this little patch of flowing chadar made us think of going back and quitting the trek.

 We started our trek in the morning to our next campsite, Shingra Coma.
-After walking for about 2kms on the frozen river we realized that the ice had cracked ahead.
-I still remember the exact words of the trek leader, “1st day hi chadartuti hui hai, aaagekyahoga malum nahi, better humlogfirsewapischaltehai” and I was shocked because he just said “wapischalo” He was concerned because we needed to walk on the frozen water and this could be difficult.
-At that time I thought that this broken path is lesser than 50 meters, anyone can cross it in 5 – 10 secs and after contemplating a few times, we finally decided to cross this patch.
+After walking for about 2 km on the frozen river we realized that the ice had cracked ahead.
+I still remember the exact words of the trek leader, "1st day hi chadartuti hui hai, aaagekyahoga malum nahi, better humlogfirsewapischaltehai" and I was shocked because he just said “wapischalo” He was concerned because we needed to walk on the frozen water and this could be difficult.
+At that time I thought that this broken path was less than 50 meters, anyone can cross it in 5 - 10 seconds and after contemplating a few times, we finally decided to cross this patch.
 Cherry on the cake was we were the first group going to cross this patch.
 So I was excited. ‘’Common who could miss the chance of walking in the freezing water!
 This is the real adventure”, I thought to myself.

 And now, imagine how we managed to descend at this point.
 The cliff was steep and getting down was even more challenging.
 There was no grip whatsoever, one wrong step and we would fall straight into the frozen river.
 The moment I stepped my foot on above point, I saw stones rolling down the steep slope.
 In fact, it was impossible to do this task without the support of porters who put their lives at risk to safeguard us.
 You know the best part of this patch was all the porters who were helping each and everyone without knowing whether the person they were helping was from their group or not.
 They were so helpful.
-Porters are the real heroes of every treks and every trekker would agree on this.
+Porters are the real heroes of every trek and every trekker would agree on this.

-Day 4:
+Day 4

 ShingraKoma to Tibb Cave

-Before going to sleep, everyone prayed for the proper formation of the Chadar hence forth and in that case we were very lucky that Chadar had formed very well on this day and we did not have to take as many detours as we had on the previous day.
+Before going to sleep, everyone prayed for the proper formation of the Chadar henceforth and in that case, we were very lucky that Chadar had formed very well on this day and we did not have to take as many detours as we had on the previous day.

-Day 5 :
+Day 5

 Tibb Cave to Nereak